Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where a fatal error would be thrown when Yoast SEO was used in combination with another plugin or theme containing a class named Date_Helper.
+* Fixes a bug where a fatal error would be thrown when an empty string would be passed to the WPSEO_Date_Helper->format method.
+Props to [@mpolek](https://github.com/mpolek).

 = 12.6.0 =
 Release Date: November 26th, 2019